For Organizations

 Step 1

-Start from a small CSV or spreadsheet template with name, role, work area, and preferred check-in window.
+Start with a simple roster template that captures only the fields needed for heat-day coordination: name, role, work area, and preferred check-in window.

 Step 2